Using Storybook with RedwoodJS - Lunchdev

 00:06:55 - Anthony Campolo

 So this is the Storybook file right here.
-And we're exporting this variable called generated, which is returning.
-Our blog post component is what we were just looking at.
+And we're exporting this variable called generated, which is returning our blog post component, which is what we were just looking at.
 And then it's got some dummy data in here, and then you export it with a title.
-And what's really cool is Redwood is set up so that when you use your generate commands to generate page or a component or anything like that, it's also going to generate a Storybook file.
+And what's really cool is Redwood is set up so that when you use your generate commands to generate a page or a component or anything like that, it's also going to generate a Storybook file.

 00:07:30 - Anthony Campolo